 What are endocrine disruptors?

-Also known as hormonal contaminants, they are a series of chemical substances capable of altering the hormonal system of the human organism and generating its dysfunction.
-And they can generate various diseases throughout the family (I'll talk about them later).
+Also known as hormonal contaminants, they are a series of chemical substances capable of altering the hormonal system of the human body and generating its dysfunction.
+And they can cause various diseases in the entire family (I will tell you about them later).

-One of the fundamental problems is that, in general, the effect of endocrine disruptors on the body is cumulative and irreversible and can be transmitted from one generation to another without manifesting itself pathologically.
+One of the fundamental problems is that, in general, the effect of endocrine disruptors on the body is cumulative and irreversible and they can be transmitted from one generation to another without manifesting themselves pathologically.

-These substances are everywhere and we live permanently with them, as they are part of our lives on a regular basis, be it at home, at work, on the street or even in the fields.
+These substances are everywhere and we constantly live with them, as they are a regular part of our lives, whether at home, at work, on the street or even in the countryside.

-The World Health Organization (WHO) in a report published in 2013 indicated a list detailing some 800 chemical substances suspected of acting as endocrine disruptors.
+The World Health Organization (WHO) in a report published in 2013 indicated a list detailing some 800 chemicals suspected of acting as endocrine disruptors.

 How do endocrine disruptors work?

 It is a diverse and heterogeneous set of exogenous chemical compounds capable of altering the synthesis, release, transport, metabolism, binding, action or elimination of natural hormones in your body.

 Knowing the mechanisms and modes of action of different hormonal contaminants is one of the priorities of research in this field.
 In recent years, much progress has been made and different ways in which environmental estrogens can alter hormonal balance have been described.

 So that you understand better, I am going to explain graphically how endocrine disruptors act: